alekseybeletskii/ADCViewerPython/Readme.md

 A single executable file can be produced with Pyinstaller for both Windows and Linux.
-In order to achieve a smaller size of produced file, do it inside a separate python virtual environment with only necessary packages installed In case you have trouble with Pandas import, try recommendation provided by Zero from this post https://stackoverflow.com/questions/33001327/importerror-with-pyinstaller-and-pandas
+In order to achieve a smaller size of produced file, do it inside a separate python virtual environment with only necessary packages installed.
+In case you have trouble with Pandas import, try recommendation provided by Zero from this post https://stackoverflow.com/questions/33001327/importerror-with-pyinstaller-and-pandas